 Influenza activity remains high across the state and is above the Texas-specific ILI baseline.
-While we are seeing a decrease in influenza B, influenza A activity is increasing.
-Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories has increased.
-The percentage of patient visits due to influenza-like illness (ILI) has increased.
+Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories has decreased.
+The percentage of patient visits due to influenza-like illness (ILI) has slightly increased.
 No influenza-associated pediatric deaths were reported.
-Thirteen influenza-associated institutional outbreaks or school closures were reported.
-In Texas, rhino/enterovirus was the most frequently detected non-flu respiratory virus.
+Four influenza-associated institutional outbreaks or school closures were reported.
+In Texas, rhino/enterovirus continues to be the most frequently detected non-flu respiratory virus.